Activation tomography

 Consider a particular AI control research protocol: an untrusted monitor reviewing an untrusted model, supervised by an auditor that samples a relatively small proportion of interactions.
 The auditor can inspect the monitor through its behavior/verdicts.
 Research has found that models adapt their outputs when they’re being watched and are capable of deception under pressure, so the auditor’s ability to validate whether the monitor model is genuinely aligned is limited.

 Now, replace or augment the auditor with NLAs that read the monitor’s activations to surface what it was actually thinking when it produced a verdict.
-The proposal to test this involves building a scenario where one open model plays both the untrusted model M and the untrusted monitor M’, distinguished by system prompts and conversation role.
-Using trajectories that incentivize monitor failure under collusion, sandbagging, or distraction conditions, control whether the monitored output is actually problematic, making verdict-vs-truth divergence observable.
-Apply NLA to M’ at the selected verdict token.
-Score whether NLA-recovered claims about M’ correlate with monitor-failure ground truth.
-Independent validators might include causal steering, linear probes, and behavioral consistency checks that could corroborate or reject NLA-only positives.
+The proposal to test this involves building a scenario where one open model plays both the untrusted model ${M}$ and the untrusted monitor ${M_{reviewer}}$, distinguished by system prompts and conversation role.
+(Using a single model makes collusion the natural failure mode to study; a two-model variant would test trust-asymmetry instead.)
+Using trajectories that incentivize monitor failure under collusion, sandbagging, or distraction conditions, control whether the monitored output is misaligned, making verdict-vs-truth divergence observable.
+Apply NLA to ${M_{reviewer}}$ at the selected verdict token.
+Score whether NLA-recovered claims about ${M_{reviewer}}$ correlate with monitor-failure ground truth.
+Independent validators might include causal steering, linear probes, and behavioral consistency checks to corroborate or reject NLA-only positives.

 And at scale?…